 Where is Jesus?

 This is one of the most central stories of the whole Bible.
-It not only frames God’s relationship with Israel for a long time to come, it also gives us a picture of what God has done for us in Jesus.
+It not only frames God’s relationship with Israel for a long time to come, but it also gives us a picture of what God has done for us in Jesus.

 Just as the death of the firstborn in Egypt was God’s way of saying that this evil must stop, Jesus dying on the cross was God’s final way of putting evil to a stop once and for all.
 He is called God’s firstborn son.
 By dying on the cross and rising from the dead, Jesus disarmed the spiritual forces of evil.